Ux-Ui and Web Design

 User Personas

-The images below show user personas for two categories of our main users: an ESL student looking for tutoring and an English native speaker looking for additional resources provided by the Learning Centre.
+The Secondary Persona is an English native speaker looking for additional resources provided by the Learning Centre.

 User Flow